 - a 25 percent chance of normal stature

 - a 50 percent chance of having one defective gene that causes achondroplasia

 - a 25 percent chance of inheriting two defective genes, which would result in a fatal form of achondroplasia called homozygous achondroplasia

 If there’s a history of achondroplasia in your family, you may want to consider genetic testing prior to becoming pregnant so that you fully understand your future child’s health risks.

 People with achondroplasia generally have normal intelligence levels.
-Their symptoms are instead physical.
+Their symptoms are physical, not mental.

 At birth, a child with this condition will likely have:

 - a short stature that’s significantly below average for age and sex

 - short arms and legs, especially the upper arms and thighs, in comparison to body height

 - short fingers in which the ring and middle fingers may also point away from each other

 - a disproportionately large head compared to the body

 - an abnormally large, prominent forehead

 - an underdeveloped area of the face between the forehead and upper jaw

 Health problems an infant may have include:

 - decreased muscle tone, which can cause delays in walking and other motor skills

 - spinal stenosis, which is a narrowing of the spinal canal that can compress the spinal cord

 Children and adults with achondroplasia may: